CMT Music Awards 2020 Winners: The Complete List - E! Online

 Midland - "Cheatin' Songs (Live From the Palomino)"

-Old Dominion - "One Man Band"
+WINNER: Old Dominion - "One Man Band"

 The Chicks - "Gaslighter"